Re Kevin: Holding

-Chisholm J had to make his ruling based not only on Kevin’s identity, but on the meaning of the statute and the past ruling of Corbett v Corbett.
+Chisholm J had to make his ruling based not only on Kevin's identity, but on the meaning of the statute and the past ruling of Corbett v Corbett.
 In this trial, the Attorney General based most of his argument on the ruling of Corbett.
 As such, the judge had to examine it to decide if the ruling was applicable to this case.
-Ultimately he decided to overrule Corbett, coming to the decision that marriage is not purely sexual, and that the ability to bear children isn’t required.
+Ultimately he decided to overrule Corbett, coming to the decision that marriage is not purely sexual, and that the ability to bear children isn't required.
 He also ruled that the ruling of Corbett ignored the psychological and social impact of gender.
 Ultimately, he found that Corbett was not applicable to Re Kevin.
-The last component of Chisholm J’s decision was the constitution, which he decided was up to modern interpretation.
-Since the common definition of “Man” in Australia in 2001 included a post-operation transsexual man, then it followed that the constitution must include that in terms of marriage.
-For these reasons, it was ruled that Kevin’s marriage was valid as he was male at the time of the marriage.
+The last component of Chisholm J's decision was the constitution, which he decided was up to modern interpretation.
+Since the common definition of "Man" in Australia in 2001 included a post-operation transsexual man, then it followed that the constitution must include that in terms of marriage.
+For these reasons, it was ruled that Kevin's marriage was valid as he was male at the time of the marriage.

-Social Implications
+Social implications

 There were broader social implications of this case than just the ruling for Kevin and Jennifer.
 One key point of contention in the trial was the use of the term Transsexual.
 The judge felt the term to be dehumanizing, and he felt that since Kevin had always identified as male, that the term was not quite accurate.
 However, this case took place before the popularization of the word transgender, and as such the judge used transsexual but acknowledged the issues of the word in the official trial documents.
 Another issue was the trial as a whole.
 This was a landmark case.
-Australia had never seen a decision that affirmed the rights of transgender people to marry as the gender they identify as.
+Australia had never seen a decision that affirmed the rights of transsexual and transgender people to marry as the sex/gender they identify as.
 In fact, most places world-wide had not seen a decision that did that.
 This trial marked a victory for equal rights.
-This case has since been referenced in many cases worldwide, helping to allow transgender people to marry as their preferred gender.
+This case has since been referenced in many cases worldwide, helping to allow transsexual and transgender people to marry as their preferred sex/gender.